RMBooks01/rm-industrial-edu-platform/README.md

 *Environmental and community impact of infrastructure projects.

-*Exposure to sustainable practices and smart infrastructure.
+*Exposure to sustainable practices and smart infrastructure

 Modules:

 *Intro to Manufacturing & Infrastructure Development